Hooray! We’re going to Mexico!

 What Not to Bring

 Don’t bring your expensive electronics or jewelry.
 I think it’s wise to leave at home anything you’d hate to lose or damage.
+This is one of the great packing tips for Mexico.

 Don’t bring hair styling items like blow dryers, flat irons or curling wands.
 Hotels will have hair dryers available.
 The humidity in Mexico will inevitably straighten any hair you want to curl and curl any hair you want to straighten, so don’t waste your time!
-Go natural and wear a hat 🙂
+Go natural and wear a hat 🙂 You don’t need to add styling items to your checklist for traveling to Mexico.

 Don’t bring books!
 Download anything you want to read while you’re in Mexico onto your smart phone or tablet.